top of page

 This is Andrew Brackman (of The Finishing Touch, a Brackman Group business) interviewing Cameron Hoge, teacher of Building Construction courses at Twin Falls School District.

-AB: I first met you, Cameron, several years ago when you were a general contractor and your business name was Sunrise Construction.
-In those days you were specializing in remodels, additions and cabinetry but I believe you started out in the building trades as a carpenter?
+AB: I first met you, Cameron, several years ago when you were a general contractor whose business name was Sunrise Construction.
+In those days, you specialized in remodels, additions, and cabinetry, but I believe you started out in the building trades as a carpenter.

-In fact, I worked with you and Matt on a few jobs before I decided to make a big change: When I became a teacher of High School students!
+I worked with you and Matt on a few jobs before I decided to make a significant change When I became a teacher of High School students!

 AB That’s right, it was a Big Change!
 What prompted it?

-CH: Well, my wife is a teacher so I had some insight into that profession and the Twin Falls School District.
-That made it something I would consider generally, but it began to seem like a sensible idea because someone has to teach these skills or they will be lost.
-So I decided to propose a Construction Program for high school-age students.
+CH: My wife is a teacher, so I have some insight into that profession and the Twin Falls School District.
+That made it something I would consider generally, but it became a sensible idea because someone has to teach these skills, or they will be lost.
+So, I decided to propose a Construction Program for high school-age students.

 AB: That was recently, right?